erleonard/erleonard.github.io/_posts/2018-01-19-AzureARMTemplates-SplitFunction.md

   - DevOps
 ---

-This is a continuation of my previous article:
+This is a continuation of my previous article: [ARM Templates: Substring Function]http://erleonard.me/azure/AzureARMTemplates-SubstringFunction/)

 Continuing on our simple scenario, we building a single virtual network and the requirement is to create multiple sequential subnets for my deployment.
 Our second task is to assign each new subnet an address range.